By Julie Christensen

 A number of pests and diseases plague corkscrew willow, although most of them cause only cosmetic damage.
 Aphids infest willows by the droves in spring.
 They suck the juices from the leaves and stems, causing wilting.
 They also leave a sticky substance called honeydew, which can attract sooty mold – a slightly fuzzy, black growth.
 Aphids can be treated with a dose of insecticidal oil, although treating large trees is impractical.
 In most cases, predatory insects will move in and control aphid populations.

-Gypsy moths, imported willow beetles and borers can also be a problem.
+Gypsy moths, imported willow beetles and borers can also be a problem for corkscrew willow tree (salix matsudana).
 The best defense is a good offense since healthy trees can usually fend off these attackers.
 Plant the tree in full sun and provide regular watering.
 Fertilize it if growth is slow.

-The most serious disease to afflict corkscrew willows is galls or root rots.
+The most serious disease to afflict the corkscrew willow is galls or root rots.
 You might notice black or brown growths at the foot of the trunk.
 Over time, these galls can grow and cause tree death.
 Removal of the tree is usually eventually necessary.

-Corkscrew willows are susceptible to leaf spots and powdery mildew.
+Corkscrew willow tree is susceptible to leaf spots and powdery mildew.
 Treatment is rarely necessary.

 For more information visit the following link: